Business Insurance 101: Essential Coverage for Every Business Owner

 - Not updating coverage as your business grows:

-New equipment, more employees, higher revenue, and expanded services all require coverage adjustments.
+New equipment, more employees, higher revenue all require coverage adjustments.

 - Misclassifying employees as contractors: